University and College Academic Staff System - Full-time Staff (FT-UCASS)

-The survey is designed to collect information on the characteristics of full-time teachers in degree-granting institutions.
+Data are collected directly from Canadian universities.
+The survey is designed to collect information on the characteristics of full-time academic teaching staff in universities.
 Each year Statistics Canada sends out a written request for the information as listed in the "Data Element Manual".
-Every public degree granting institution in Canada is asked to submit individual teacher records in an electronic format (usually EXCEL file) to Statistics Canada by the end of December.
-This data is obtained under the authority of the Statistics Act and is supplied by the institutions according to the record layout included in the data element manual which is appended in this document (in most cases data originates from the Human resource information system in each institution.)
+Every university in Canada is asked to submit individual academic teaching staff records in an electronic format (usually EXCEL file) to Statistics Canada.

 View the Questionnaire(s) and reporting guide(s) .

-Data is submitted into a data processing system and is subjected to validity and relationship edits.
-The most recent data year is compared with past years to detect any unusual or unexpected changes.
-For those records that don't pass the edits, data is passed back to the institution for verification.
+Data is entered into a data processing system and is subjected to validity and relationship edits.
+The most recent data year is compared with the previous year to detect any unusual or unexpected changes.

-The University and College Academic Staff System (UCASS) is a census produced from administrative data and is not subject to non-response.
-As such, estimation weights are not used to produce estimates for UCASS.
+UCASS is by design a census using administrative data and is, less subject to non-response.
+As such, estimation weights are not used and required to produce estimates for UCASS.

-Population parameters are produced by running counts and frequencies of full-time academic staff in degree-granting institutions whose term of employment is not less than twelve months.
+Population parameters are produced by running counts and frequencies of full-time academic teaching staff in universities whose term of employment is not less than twelve months.
 Cross tabulations of variables also describe population parameters.

-During the data processing phase, Statistics Canada performs a number of validation activities to ensure accuracy and coherence.
-This includes comparing the most recent data with data in past years to detect any unusual or unexpected changes.
-As well, a number of relationship edits are performed that isolate any outliers and these are verified with the respondent.
-Finally for each respondent, summary tables are compiled from their data for their review and approval to ensure consistency.
+During the data processing phase, Statistics Canada performs validation activities to ensure accuracy and coherence.
+This includes comparing the most recent data with data in the previous year to detect any unusual or unexpected changes.
+As well, relationship edits are performed that isolate any outliers and these are verified with the respondent.
+Finally, for each respondent, summary tables are compiled from their data for their review and approval to ensure consistency.